 Produce research that advances business, which means students have access to innovative

 Facts about AACSB-accredited schools

-say being accredited improves the quality of their business programs.
+Report that being accredited has improved the quality of their business programs.

-say being accredited helps them hire and retain the best professors and researchers.
+Report that being accredited has helped them hire and retain the best professors and

-have students that are more international and are likely to earn higher levels of
+Have more international students who are likely to earn higher levels of education.

-are challenging and teach the best skills that give a distinct advantage in the real
+Teach challenging skills that give graduates an advantage in the business world.

-TU first received AACSB accreditation for its business administration program in 1992.
+Towson University first received AACSB accreditation for its business administration

-In 1994, the accounting department also received AACSB accreditation.
-In 2008, the
+program in 1992.
+In 1994, the Accounting department also received AACSB accreditation.

-department followed suit in 2010.
-Both programs received five-year extensions in 2013
+and in 2010 the Accounting department followed suit.
+Both programs received five-year